Knowledge base

 4. Domain verification (for external sites only)

-This step verifies that you control the domain (if it is external to Infomaniak) for which the certificate is requested.
+This step verifies that you have control over the domain (if it is external to Infomaniak) for which the certificate is requested.
 Domains of sites hosted at Infomaniak are automatically validated.

 Each (sub-)domain must be approved individually via one of the methods described in this other guide.